shriram/anonymous-recursive-function/README.md

 without having to explicitly introduce a name.
 In some contexts, this is called an *anaphoric* reference.

+## Why Did You Write This?

+As expected, once this hit social media, people assumed all kinds of things that were not intended.

+This is not meant to be a great programming feature.
+In fact, if you read futher down in this very document, you'll see that I tell you to *not* use it and suggest a better alternative.

+I wrote it for three reasons:

+1. As a simple illustration of a name-capture macro.
+2. To show how a powerful macro system can help us easily add neat features that weren't built into the language.
+While this may not be a feature you want, there may be other, similar features that you do.
+3. It's fun.
+Stop taking it seriously.

 ## Code

 Here we show how we can easily implement this feature in Racket.
 The